 University of Washington, Seattle

-All events are held in Brechemin Recital Hall (except the Thursday opening event) and are free and open to the public.
+All events are held in Brechemin Recital Hall (except the Thursday opening event and Saturday Session 5) and are free and open to the public.

 Thursday, January 15